squid-cache/squid-cache.github.io/Features/StoreID.rst

 = Feature: Store ID =

- * '''Goal''': Allow the admin to decide on specific store ID per one or more urls.
+## * '''Goal''': Allow the admin to decide on specific store ID per one or more urls.
 This allows also to prevent duplications of the same content.
-It works both for forward proxies and CDN type reverse proxies.

- * '''Status''': 80% works and counting.
+ * '''Status''': completed.

  * '''Version''': 3.4